Harloop

 How do Superside and Harloop price?

 Superside does not publish fixed list tiers, but its own pricing page states a $15,000/mo minimum on an annual term for the Flex plan, with the Dedicated plan starting at $30,000/mo, and a $1,000/mo software fee that applies to every subscription (Superside, 2026).
 All subscriptions run on an annual commitment.
-Third-party analyses put the practical range at roughly $5,000 to $40,000+ per month depending on hours, team size, and disciplines, with video available on the Growth and Enterprise tiers rather than the entry level (Vidico, 2026).
+Third-party analyses put the practical range at roughly $5,000 to $40,000+ per month depending on hours, team size, and disciplines (Vidico, 2026); the current entry Flex plan covers creative production including design, video, and photo (Superside, 2026).

 Superside pricing, pros and cons